Blessed is the man who trusts in Him!”

 - Remove and serve warm or at room temperature with whipped cream.

-I also made Banana Strudel to go with this Baked Hot Chocolate.
+Banana Strudel will go well with this Baked Hot Chocolate.
 They are a winner!
 You don’t want to miss it.
-The recipe is posted on my other blog, Roti n Rice.
+The recipe is posted on Roti n Rice.
 To get to the post, please click here or on the picture below.

 Since Valentine’s Day falls on a week day this year, hubby and I will likely postpone it till the weekend for a more leisurely celebration.
 It used to be that the celebration has to be on February 14th itself but after umpteenth years of marriage, a day earlier or a day later does not make that much of a difference.